-A few years ago, we took hold of Salish Weave, its large number of works and its many related programs and activities.
-We decided that we needed a long-term plan to ensure the conservation of the works, and the sustainability of the programs and activities.
-We created a succession plan.
+A few years ago, we reconsidered Salish Weave, its large number of works and its many related programs and activities.
+We determined that a longer-term strategy was required to ensure the conservation of the works, and the sustainability of the programs and activities.
+As a result of this assessment, we created a succession plan.

 In 2015, these institutions selected works of the collection that would complement their respective collections.
 We then allocated the chosen sculptural works and serigraphs, resolving duplications and proposing additional complementary works in the process.
 By the end of 2016, these institutions had acquired 24 sculptural works and 108 serigraphs through donations.
 We have pledged additional sculptural works and serigraphs to be donated in 2018 and beyond.

 To sustain the activities related to the collection, we also established the Salish Weave Fund at the Victoria Community Foundation.